rtiangha/torzu-emu/README.md

 ## License

-yuzu is licensed under the GPLv3 (or any later version).
-Refer to the [LICENSE.txt](https://github.com/yuzu-emu/yuzu/blob/master/LICENSE.txt) file.
+torzu is licensed under the GPLv3 (or any later version).
+Refer to the [LICENSE.txt](https://github.com/torzu-emu/torzu/blob/master/LICENSE.txt) file.